Menu

 The Sea Rivers Association sold 5+ acres of the land that’s now Rexhame Beach to the town in 1950.
 Two years later the public beach opened.
 A housing boom commenced after 1963 when the Southeast Expressway was extended to Marshfield.
 The Rexhame area is now bursting with summer cottages, many of which have been converted to year-round homes.

 Have you ever wondered why Humarock is part of Scituate, not Marshfield?
 It’s not attached by land to Scituate.
 It’s actually contiguous with Marshfield – by land, via the Rexhame Dunes.
-(It’s also attached to Marshfield by bridge, on Sea Street/Marshfield Avenue.)
+(It’s also connected to Marshfield by two bridges, on Sea Streetand Julian Street.)
 Before 1898, the mouth of the North River sat at the southern end of Humarock, near present-day Rexhame Beach in Marshfield.
-The site of the current mouth between Third and Fourth Cliffs was then a narrow barrier beach.
+Back then, the location of the current river mouth, between Third and Fourth Cliffs, was a narrow barrier beach.

 On November 26 and 27, 1898, a nor’easter known as the Portland Gale struck the New England coastline.
 It is remembered particularly for wreaking havoc on the South Shore and Cape Cod.
 Named after one of over 100 ships that were wrecked during the course of the storm, the Portland Gale claimed more than 400 lives in under 24 hours.
-It is considered to be New England’s worst maritime disaster ever, with widespread destruction of homes, railroad tracks, sea walls and bridges.
+It is considered to be New England’s worst maritime disaster, with widespread destruction of homes, railroad tracks, and bridges.

 However . . . in 1843, a group of set out under cover of night and with shovels, picks, and teams of oxen and made a clear cut across the beach.
-They were unable to complete the task, as they discovered a rock-hard meadow bank beneath the sand.
-Water flowed through their cut temporarily, but the beach soon filled back in.
-A similar effort, for which a dredging machine was hired, was made in 1858.
+They were unable to complete the task, due to a rock-hard meadow bank beneath the sand.
+Water flowed through the cut temporarily, but the beach soon filled back in.
+A similar effort with a dredging machine was made in 1858.
 There is some speculation that these attempts to relocate the river mouth weakened the resolve of this stretch of beach so that when the Portland Gale arrived in 1898, it was all the more susceptible to the force of the water.

-In the years since the Portland Gale cut a new inlet for the North River, the size of the mouth has increased fifteen times over.
+In the years since the Portland Gale, the size of the river mouth has increased fifteen times over.
 What was once only 200 feet wide and ten feet deep is now 1/2 to 1 mile wide and up to 60 feet deep.
 The Rexhame Dunes now stand at the site of the old mouth.
 The dunes rise at least 20 feet above the mean high tide level, helping to enclose one of the more unique landscapes on the South Shore.

 The opening of the New Mouth affected agriculture, because of increased flooding.
 Fields near the river couldn’t be farmed in the same way, or at all.
 Salinity levels of the marshes increased, salt haying business ceased as more coarse grasses took over, white cedar trees as far as Job’s Landing in Pembroke died.
 You can still see the dead cedars.
 Before the coming of the new mouth, the ocean’s high tides flowed to the North River’s 5,000 acres of salt marsh with the spring tides, only twice each month.
 With the opening of the inlet at Fourth Cliff, the frequency of these high tides increased to twice each day.